dziadeusz/dziadeusz.github.io/_posts/2017-11-11-prevent-n+1-from-creeping-in.md

 ```java
 @OneToMany(fetch = FetchType.LAZY, mappedBy = "tree")
 ```
-Then while the persistence context is still open, the lazy loaded branches collection is accessed, which produces another SELECT statement.
-Afterwards the branches collection is iterated over and the lazy loaded leafs collection is accessed, which produces n SELECT statements, one for n branches.
+Then, while the PersistenceContext is still open, the lazy loaded branches collection is accessed, which produces another SELECT statement.
+Afterwards the branches collection is iterated over and the lazy loaded leafs collection of each branch is accessed, which produces n SELECT statements, one for each of the n branches.

 {% dziadeusz/a6ae0d67022916aaff09815fc7aad621 %}